mmolimar/kafka-connect-fs/docs/source/filereaders.rst

 Each line represents one record which will be in a field named ``value`` in the message sent to Kafka by default but you can customize these field names.

+More information about properties of this file reader :ref:`here<config_options-filereaders-text>`.

 Delimited text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^